Supplier Funded Benchmark Study

 Reviving an industry pinched by the recession would require a serious look at how businesses were being managed.
 It would require moving beyond benchmarking hours, wages and equipment and instead drilling down to specifics, to such things as unit productivity of specific pieces of equipment and what business practices actually drive profits and cash flow, and those that do not.
 Interestingly, two major industry suppliers stepped up to fund and sponsor the benchmarking project.
 This allowed the association to provide their membership with a necessary and invaluable tool – an overall assessment of the industry and a confidential assessment of each participant’s business and impetus to do things differently to build the value of their individual operations.

 SOLUTION: To ensure member participation in this first ever industry study, it was important to launch the project at their annual conference with a message creating optimism about the future (what’s possible) and identifying their role in it.
-We added some tools for immediate application to their own businesses and championed their involvement to transform the industry and their business lives.
-In concert with the association’s leadership team, we developed a survey asking questions that drilled right to the heart of their industry – measure what matters.
-The executive summary of the study results would be published in a two-part article for their monthly publication.
-One hour coaching sessions were made available to all study participants.
+We added some analysis tools for immediate application to their own businesses and championed their involvement to transform the industry and their business lives.
+In concert with the association’s leadership team, we developed a survey asking questions that drilled right to the heart of the industry – to measure what matters.
+The executive summary of the study results was published in a two-part article for their monthly publication.
+All study participants were entitled to a one-hour coashing session with a Profit Soup coach to review their reports and begin brainstorming their business improvement plans.